theCanadianHat/OCA8/chapters/5/reviewQuestions/readme.md

 - [ ] C. The code will not compile because of line 3.
 - [ ] D. The code will not compile because of line 4.
 - [ ] E. The code will not compile because of line 2 and 3.
-- [ ] F. The code will not compile because of line 3 and 4.
+- [X] F. The code will not compile because of line 3 and 4.

 ### A8.
+The interface variable amount is correctly declared, with `public`, `static` and `final` being assumed and automatically inserted by the compiler, so option B is incorrect.
+The method declaration for `eatGrass()` on line 3 is incorrect because the method has been marked `static` but no method body has been provided.
+The method declaration for `chew()` on line 4 is also incorrect, since an interface method that provides a body must be marked as `default` or `static` explicitly.
+Therefore, option F is the correct answer since this code contains two compile-time errors.

 ### Q9.
 Choose the correct statement about the following code:
 ```java